Skip to content

 YouTube has said it is serious about its responsibility to support a diverse range of opinions while reducing the spread of harmful misinformation.
 Algorithm changes enacted in early 2019, for example, have reduced consumption of borderline content by 70%.
 (YouTube defines borderline content as content that doesn’t quite violate community guidelines but is harmful or misleading.
 Violative content, on the other hand, is immediately removed.)

-This issue affects creators, who fear accidentally running afoul of ever-changing community guidelines.
+This issue affects creators, who fear accidentally violating ever-changing community guidelines.
 Or being punished with strikes, demonetization, or worse.

 (Former CEO Susan Wojcicki said one of YouTube’s priorities in 2021 was increasing transparency for community guidelines for creators).